-1. An auxochrome group which in itself does not produce color but gives the dye its acidic or basic properties.
+1. An auxochrome group which in itself does not produce color but gives the dye its acidic or basic (electron donor or acceptor) properties.
 Examples are NH2; OH; OCH3; I; Br; and Cl.

 2. A chromophore group which imparts color to the dye molecule.
 Examples are